harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/data-theorem-scanner-reference.md

 <StoMoreInfo />

-## Security step settings for Data Theorem scans in STO
+## Custom Scan step settings for Data Theorem scans in STO

 ### Target and variant